chessworld/oebsp-reference-server/README.md

 ## Development

 1. Clone the git repo to your local machine
-2. Make sure you have Node v14 installed
+2. Make sure you have Node v14 or later installed
-3. Run `npm install` within the repo directory
+3. Install yarn if you don't already have it
-4. Run `npm start` to launch the application
+4. Run `yarn start` within the repo directory

 ### Building